 The top 3 ideas from each category received a cash prize for personal use

 - 3rd Place $150

-The top 15 from each category will receive their choice of a Family Membership to MODS or IMAX Hollywood movie passes!
-Mark your calendars for March 4th, 2023!
-These top 15 ideas from each category will also be featured during the Visit Lauderdale Science Festival where they will present their ideas, with final judging being conducted by a panel of resilience and sustainability experts.
+The top 15 from each category received their choice of a Family Membership to MODS or IMAX Hollywood movie passes!
+Our top 15 ideas from each category were featured during the Visit Lauderdale Science Festival where they presented their ideas, with final judging being conducted by a panel of resilience and sustainability experts.